Scott P. Narus, Ph.D., M.S.

 - Federated Biomedical Query Systems

 Dr. Scott P. Narus earned his PhD in Medical Informatics from the University of Utah and his MS in Electrical/Computer Engineering from the University of Arizona.
 He is an Associate Professor (Clinical) in the University of Utah’s Department of Biomedical Informatics, and an Adjunct Associate Professor of Nursing.
-Dr. Narus is currently a Medical Informatics Director for Intermountain Healthcare and serves as the chief clinical systems architect for Intermountain.
-He also leads architectural development for the Health Services Platform Consortium, a healthcare provider and industry partnership seeking to promote organizational and system interoperability through open, standards-based services.
+Dr. Narus served as a Medical Informatics Director for Intermountain Healthcare and as the chief clinical systems architect for Intermountain from 2012 to 2021.
+He also led architectural development for the Health Services Platform Consortium, a healthcare provider and industry partnership seeking to promote organizational and system interoperability through open, standards-based services.

 His areas of expertise include the following: systems design and architecture; designing tools for creating point-of-care clinical data entry and review applications; object-oriented design methods for biomedical information systems, particularly focusing on modular applications and function reusability; incorporating guidelines into the clinical documentation process in order to implement best practices and decrease data entry requirements; providing links to clinically relevant information based on specific knowledge about a patient; biomedical data modeling and terminology; consumer health informatics; and improving Health Information Exchange and system interoperability.